 SES has adopted a policy of limited self-insurance for in-orbit insurance.
 Insurance of SES's fleet is provided by two wholly-owned subsidiaries that re-insure part of the risk with external insurance companies, which reduces the amount of insurance premiums paid to such insurance companies, but leaves the Group with exposure in the event of loss.
-Although SES self-insures only a chosen aggregate deductible as well as amounts above a certain aggregate limit of insurance, and external insurance policies cover losses in excess of the aggregate deductible up to the limit of insurance, the Group retains significant risk both below and above those thresholds.
+SES self-insures chosen aggregate deductibles as well as amounts above a certain aggregate limit of insurance, and external insurance policies only cover losses in excess of the aggregate deductibles up to the limit of insurance.

-If any event occurs that is covered by the in-orbit self-insurance deductible, it would not be compensated by an outside insurer and thus there could be a material increase in the Group's costs, which would decrease profits and could have a material adverse effect on the Group's business, financial condition and results of operations.
+If any event occurs that is covered by the in-orbit self-insurance deductibles, it would not be compensated by an outside insurer and thus there could be a material increase in the Group's costs, which would decrease profits and could have a material adverse effect on the Group's business, financial condition and results of operations.